kenjennings/Atari-Breakout76/README06GameScreen.md

 ; . . .
 ```

-ASL, Arithmetic Shift Left, effectively multiplies the value of the accumulator by 2.
+ASL, Arithmetic Shift Left, shifts all the bits in the Accumulator left one position which effectively multiplies the value of the accumulator by 2.
 Adding the original value (saved in TEMP_3) to the shifted result then is the same as multiplying times 3.
-Again, like the previous example carry would not be an issue for the ASL or the ADC.
+Again, like the previous example carry would not be an issue for the ASL or the ADC in this code.

-There is always a different wat to get from point A to point B. Because the Brick values are small, contiguous, and begin at 0, the fastest possible conversion from Brick number to array index can be done by direct lookup from another array:
+There is always a different way to get from point A to point B. Because the Brick values are small, contiguous, and begin at 0, the fastest possible conversion from Brick number to array index can be done by direct lookup from another array:

 ```asm
 ; Assume brick number is in Accumulator